Anyang, Gyeonggi: City plans

 In early 2010, previous Anyang mayor, Phil-woon Lee announced plans to build a 100-storey city hall.
 It was thought that it could house a hotel, cinemas, shopping complexes and other facilities.
 However, the plans garnered negative responses from both central government and local residents, as several other local governments recently built new city hall at great tax payer expense.

 Other recent major redevelopment plans have taken down several buildings in Anyang, particularly the Manan Gu area's run down apartment buildings on highly valued land within walking distance of Anyang Station.

 Jobs and industry

 Many workers from Seoul are residents in Anyang, commuting daily between Anyang and Seoul.
-There are 1,194 companies based in Anyang City.
+There are 1,194 companies based in Anyang.

 An area encompassing a 3 km section from Myunghak Station to Indeogwon Station to Kwanak-ro was appointed as 'Anyang Venture Valley' in November 2001 as a part of an effort to support venture companies.
 There are currently 6,300 people working in 238 company and venture company facilities including Anyang K-Center and Manan Venture Center, Pyongchon IT Venture Center, Kumkang Venturetel and Delta Venture Center.